ARipeAppleByYoursTruly/pinyin-tonal-marking/notes/brainstorm.md

   - Can be turned on or off using a command

-- Perform conversion on the selected text
+- Perform conversion manually

   - Triggered using a command

+  - Can perform conversion on the entire file, or only the selected text